-Global Internet Hubs provide significant benefits to businesses, residents, goverments, and communities.

-Business:

-- Attracts IT/Tech workers and industries and companies that need this type of talent. - Provides the most advanced digital platform - that supports every business' operation.
-Provides faster and more reliable internet service and - potentially lower residential and business service costs

-• Supports the growth and use of Al.

-• Grows the economic base of both regions, offering fertile ground for existing businesses to grow while attracting new businesses.
+Global Internet Hubs provide significant benefits to businesses. residents, governments, and communities.
+Attracts IT/Tech workers and industries and companies that need this type of talent.
+Provides the most advanced digital platform that supports every business' operation.
+Enhances connectivity to commercial cloud applications and edge computing services. • Supports the growth and use of Al. Grows the economic base of both regions, offering fertile ground for existing businesses to grow while attracting new businesses.
+Residents: Facilitates lower latency connectivity to global markets. • Enhances access to cloud and edge computing for remote workers and home-based businesses.

-Residents:

-- Helps provide the fastest internet service to global markets.

-- Helps provide high-speed internet to

-- underserved neighborhoods.

-- Supports advanced healthcare and education
+Supports advanced healthcare and education.

-- Supports dramatic rise in Internet of Things devices in our lives.
+Supports dramatic rise in Internet of Things devices in our lives.

 Government:

 Supports "Smart City" development.